Yang-Emily/Yang-Emily.github.io/_pages/about.md

 Hobbies
 ======
-- I enjoy playing various musical instruments such as the guzheng, guitar, drums, and piano.
+- playing musical instruments such as the guzheng, guitar, drums, and piano.
 - Sports, like skateboarding, fitness, and mountain climbing.